phillip-haydon/philliphaydon.com/_posts/2012-10-24-keep-an-eye-on-raygun-to-zap-all-your-errors-away.md

 [Raygun](http://raygun.io/?ref=1QWEy)

-Little is currently known about this since trying to find out more from Mindscape is like squeezing blood from a stone, but what I do know is it’s a online error tracking and reporting service, that will allow you to track errors that occur on both the serverside *and* the clientside.
+Little is currently known about this since trying to find out more from Mindscape is like squeezing blood from a stone, but what I do know is it's a online error tracking and reporting service, that will allow you to track errors that occur on both the serverside *and* the clientside.

 This looks awesome and quite possible be a great [Elmah Replacement](http://raygun.io/?ref=1QWEy) for my projects, since it will have the ability to track clientside issues that usually go unnoticed.